 Mount Bromo Crater

-From the base, prepare to climb hundred of stair to see the smoking crater.
+From the base, prepare to climb hundred of stairs to see the smoking crater.
 As the top of the rim will definitely fill with hundred people.
 With a narrow edge surrounding the crater, manage to walk safely.
 Carry at least a bottle of water.

 Sea of Sands